writethedocs/www/docs/conf/australia/2022/news/welcome.rst

 Conclusion
 ----------

-We hope you will join us for yet another Write the Docs Australia and India conference.
+We hope you will join us for yet another Write the Docs Australia conference.
 Whether as a speaker, attendee, or sponsor, you can bet it will be another delightful year.